 A page builder is like an editor.
 It helps you create, edit and manage your pages and posts.
 Some of the popular ones are Elementor, Beaver Builder, and Brizy.
 Gutenberg is the default block editor that comes when you install WordPress.

-You’ll now be presented with a range of website templates for your preferred page builder.
+You’ll now be presented with various website templates for your preferred page builder.

 Look for an online store theme in the search field.